jitinsharma/jitinsharma.com/content/posts/2025-05-08---finding-network-in-a-haystack/index.md

 - Corporate firewall policies
 - Home router misconfigurations

-We later figured out that **~5%** users can't connect to IPv6, even when DNS resolves it for them and end up connecting to IPv4 addresses.
+We later figured out that **~3%** users can't connect to IPv6, even when DNS resolves it for them and end up connecting to IPv4 addresses.
+It is also more likely to happen on a wifi connection than a cellular one.

 ## Making attempts faster